 The Office of Student Financial Aid, which is responsible for ensuring compliance with regulations concerning federal, state, and other aid in accordance with university policy regarding academic scholarship under university control, shall be informed of all awards.

 The award will be made by the Director of Arab and Islamic Studies at a reception sponsored by the Center in April /November.

 Villanova University, in consultation with the donor when possible, shall have the authority to make changes in these guidelines which are necessary to ensure the fulfillment of the above-stated objectives.

 The Mahmoud Darwish Award for best paper has been established by the Barqawi family to commemorate the life and work of the Palestinian poet laureate (1942-2008).

-The award is $200 given every semester to an AIS concentrator or minor for the best research paper written for a class of Arab and Islamic Studies.
+The award of $200 is given every semester to an AIS major or minor for the best research paper written for a class in Arab and Islamic Studies.
 Professors of the class will nominate such papers.

 Mahmoud Darwish Award criteria

 The Prize Committee

 The award will be offered by a member of the Barqawi family and at a reception sponsored by the Center of Arab and Islamic Studies in April / November of each semester.

 Additional scholarship opportunities can be found at: http://www.collegescholarships.org/scholarships/social-science/arabic.htm.